 The square root in ${\cal K}$ represents $(\sqrt{{\cal K}})^\mu{}_{\nu} (\sqrt{{\cal K}})^\nu{}_{\lambda}={\cal K}^\mu{}_\lambda$.

 The topological black hole solution allows the following form of metric

-where $\gamma_{ij}$ is the metric of a two-dimensional hypersurface with constant scalar curvature $2k$.
+where $\gamma_{ij}$ is the metric of a $n$-dimensional hypersurface with constant scalar curvature $n(n-1)k$.
 In general, the value of $k$ can be $1, 0$ or $-1$ corresponding to spherical, planar and hyperbolic topology, respectively.
-With a special choice of reference metric
+With a special choice of reference metric in \cite{Vegh:2013sk}

-it is easily to verify that ${\cal U}_3 = {\cal U}_4 = 0$ in the four-dimensional spacetime situation identically.
-Then the metric function is obtained as